-The Company places considerable value on how we engage with our employees and the importance of keeping them well informed and involved in matters affecting them as employees.
-Employees are given the opportunity to share feedback on a wide range of matters affecting their current and future interests.
+Culture is a key pillar in our EMEA strategy; the Company places considerable value on how we engage and enable our employees and the importance of keeping them well informed and involved in matters affecting them as employees.
+Directors are given the opportunity to be informed by their workforce on a wide range of matters affecting their current and future interests.
 This connectivity and open dialogue is driven through a variety of avenues, including formal and informal meetings, employee networks and committees, employee representatives, focus groups, surveys, the Company's intranet and regular internal communications.